Fox-ML-infrastructure/Fox-v1-infra/legal/TOS.md

 Fox ML Infrastructure — Terms of Service
 Last Updated: December 2025
 Operated by: Fox ML Infrastructure LLC (“Company”, “we”, “our”, “us”)
-Address: 2211 White Way, Hoover, AL 35226, United States
+Address: STE B 212 W. Troy St., Dothan, AL 36303, United States
 Email: jenn.lewis5789@gmail.com

 These Terms of Service (“Terms”) govern your access to and use of the software,